 Sample LaTeX Thesis Template for BOTH deptmental and University honors (.tex) and ONLY departmental honors (.tex)

 Note: These templates have an example of including a figure (= picture).
 So, you will need a copy of ASU.png in the same directory/folder as your .tex source file(s) if you want the template to compile.

 These thesis templates contain a title page along with a copyright page, an abstract, an acknowledgements page, a table of contents, some examples of tables and figures, and a reference section using AMSrefs.
 Don't forget that for the table of contents to render you may need to compile your LaTeX file twice.

 All honors students must give a public presentation of their thesis.
 Students completing ONLY departmental honors can choose to present as part of our departmental research day, as part of our departmental colloquium series, or as a separately scheduled presentation.
 While we encourage students completing university honors (in the Spring) to participate in our departmental research day, they must also present their research as a separately scheduled presentation - the thesis defense.
 The defense is not as scary as it sounds; it is just a 20 to 30 minute presentation followed by time for questions.
 University honors students should schedule this defense in consultation with the thesis director, second reader, and Dr. Cook (all of whom should be present at the defense).
 You should complete the public presentation of your thesis at least one week before the last day of formal class meetings in the semester for which you will receive credit for MAT 4510.

 Printing and Binding the Thesis

-- Our department would like to purchase a bound copy of your thesis for you as a gift.
-While work printed on any type of paper is now acceptable for binding, ASU watermarked paper is preferred and our department will supply this paper for you.
-Your advisor should contact William Cook or Sandy Hicks to obtain the paper for the printing of your thesis.
+Our department would like to purchase a bound copy of your thesis for you as a gift.
+While any type of paper is now acceptable for binding, ASU watermarked paper is preferred and our department will supply this paper for you.
+You should contact Dr. Cook about printing physical copies of your thesis.